 Due to multiple years of program costs exceeding the IM 15 budget, additional changes were necessary to reduce program costs for the 2021sampling program.
 Program changes were determined with input from the Interim Measures Implementation Committee (IMIC) Water Quality Group to bring the program costs back to the \$500,000 available IM 15 budget.
-The main drivers of costs were determined to include the number of annual field visits for each field crew and the inclusion of rushed toxic-only algae speciation in the program.
-Historic IM 15 data for microcystin trends was consulted when determine changes involving that parameter to ensure sampling efficacy.
-Program changes attempted to minimize these costs to reduce overall costs while retaining the integrity of the sampling program.
+The final program changes reduced overall costs while retaining the integrity of the sampling program; these are discussed in detail in the 2021 final study plan.